metaclass-nl/filter-bundle/README.md

 nested over to-many and nullable associations.
 Workarounds are provided, but they do change the behavior of ExistsFilter =false.

-Only works with filters implementing ContextAwareFilterInterface, other filters are ignoored.

 Assumes that filters create <b>semantically complete expressions</b> in the sense that expressions added to the QueryBuilder through ::andWhere or ::orWhere do not depend on one another so that the intended logic is not compromised if they are recombined